radhouenchbinou/burger-app-react-redux/README.md

 ##Run the project

-- First type npm install to install required Modules
+- First run command npm install to install required Modules
-- Second type npm start the project will run on port 3000
+- Second run command npm start the project will run on port 3000